 As a European Union (EU) member since 2007, Romania observes the EU regulations and directives, which are applied directly or transposed through national-level implementing regulations.
-This report updates the labeling requirements, trans fats, biotechnology, organic products, and food supplements sections over last year's Romania FAIRS Annual Country Report.
+This report updates the organic, food supplements, and packaging related waste sections over last year's Romania FAIRS Annual Country Report.
 This report should be read in conjunction with the EU FAIRS Report which details specific EU regulations.

-DISCLAIMER: This report was prepared by U.S. Embassy Bucharest's Office of Agricultural Affairs for U.S. exporters of domestic food and agricultural products.
-While every possible care has been taken in the preparation of this report, some information may not be completely accurate because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
-Post strongly recommends that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
+DISCLAIMER: This report was prepared by the U.S. Embassy Bucharest's Office of Agricultural Affairs for U.S. exporters of domestic food and agricultural products.
+While every possible care has been taken in the preparation of this report, some information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
+It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
+FINAL IMPORT APPROVAL OF ANY PRODUCTS IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.